-Basketball Lane Violation
+Lane Violation Basketball

-A 'lane violation' in basketball is an infraction that occurs when a player is caught standing in the painted area of the court (box-shaped area near the basket) for three seconds.
+A lane violation in basketball is an infraction that occurs when a player is caught standing in the painted area of the court (box-shaped area near the basket) for three seconds.
 Lane violations are called by the referee, who blows the whistle to stop play and announce the infraction.

-Where is the 'Lane' on a Basketball Court?
+Where Is the Lane on a Basketball Court?

-Offensive players and defensive players can be guilty of standing in the lane for three or more seconds.
+Offensive players and defensive players can both be guilty of standing in the lane for three or more seconds.
 When a member of the offense commits a lane violation, the team currently in control of the ball must forfeit possession to the opposing team.

 Avoiding a Lane Violation

 Lane violations can be avoided by briefly exiting the painted area before a three-count is reached by the referee.
 Once a player fully exits the lane, they are permitted to re-enter with a fresh count.
 The referee does not begin counting if the offensive player is actively attempting a shot from the lane.
 Thus, it is important for offensive players to avoid merely dribbling the ball in the same spot upon receiving a pass.

 Defenders are also given the opportunity to guard an opposing player that is within a reasonable distance of the lane, with the count being suspended until a defender continues to stand in the area once it has been vacated by the opposition.